jlab-hep/localdb-docs/docs/config.md

 ## Viewer Application

+- `mongoDB` : configures for Local DB (MongoDB) server
-- mongoDB.host : IP address of the Local DB server (default.
+    - `host` : IP address of DB server (default.
 "127.0.0.1" or "localhost")
-- mongoDB.port : The port number of the Local DB server (default.
+    - `port` : The port number of DB server (default.
 "27017")
-- mongoDB.db : The name of the Local DB (default. "localdb")
+    - `db` : The name of DB (default. "localdb")
-- mongoDB.username : username of user account in MongoDB if the user authentication is required
+    - `username` : username of user account in MongoDB if the user authentication is required
-- mongoDB.password : password of user account in MongoDB if the user authentication is required
+    - `password` : password of user account in MongoDB if the user authentication is required
-- mongoDB.KeyFile : username & password info file created by [localdb-tools/setting/create_admin.sh]()
+    - `KeyFile` : username & password info file created by [localdb-tools/setting/create_admin.sh]()
-- mongoDB.ssl/tls : ssl/tls CA & certification file if ssl/tls is enabled
+    - `ssl/tls` : ssl/tls CA & certification file if ssl/tls is enabled
+- `userDB` : configures for Local User DB which is DB for localdb-tools
-- userDB.db : The name of the DB for Viewer Application (default. "localdbtool")
+    - `db` : The name of DB (default. "localdbtool")
+- `flask` : configures for flask server
-- flask.host : IP address running app.py (default.
-"127.0.0.1" or "localhost")
+    - `host` : IP address of flask server (default.
+"127.0.0.1" or "localhost")<br>**Set host IP address if access remotely.**
-- flask.port : The port number running app.py (default.
-"5000")
+    - `port` : The port number of flask server (default.
+"5000")<br>**Open firewall port if access remotely.**

 ```yml
 mongoDB: